 In the paddock across the public road (the one from the main street down to the river), there is a small flock of Dorper sheep.
 Apparently, they are hardy, fertile, fast-growing meat sheep, and they are now lambing.
 We had seen the owner out there separating them out and I eventually went over to talk to him (after locking Kelly in the bus).
 He explained that he was weaning, which means he was separating the previous lambs from the rest of the flock, so that they can be fattened up for sale.
 Meanwhile, we’ve spotted a couple of lambs out there, and last night, it looked like one of the ewes was giving birth, in the area of their paddock nearest us.
 Sure enough, when we went out there, she had a brand new lamb and stuff still hanging the back end.
 We took some pictures and retreated to the bus to watch further.
 Julie was sure that she was having twins and she was correct.
 We went over there again in about half an hour and there was the second lamb.
 More pictures.

 The Gradual Return To Work continues at a slow pace.
 My back is still giving me major grief, with pain levels from almost nothing right up to spasms of 5 out of 10.
-When someone asked me recently what I considered to be 10, my reply was “the first bowel movement after a hemorrhoidectomy”.
-It was like crapping razor blades and I nearly passed out.
+When someone asked me recently what I considered to be 10, my reply was “the first bowel movement after a hemorrhoidectomy” – it was like crapping razor blades and I nearly passed out at the time.
 A lot of my issues are related to age-related degeneration in the lower back, which was severely aggravated by the twisting motion, as we were spun over 90 degrees after being hit head on.

 Julie’s chest fracture has healed, but there is still residual joint damage in the area, so she still has to take it easy and not do too much.
 While I remain on 3 days x 5 hours, she has gone to 4 days x 5 hours, which means I’ll have Tuesdays and Thursday at home alone and she’ll have Wednesdays on her own.